hubleto/developer/book/content/pages/create-first-app.md

 }
 ```

-> VISUAL_CHECK | Refresh Hubleto in the browser and now in the sidebar you should see the `My App` link with a star-shaped [Fontawesome icon](https://www.fontawesome.com).
+> **VISUAL_CHECK** | Refresh Hubleto in the browser and now in the sidebar you should see the `My App` link with a star-shaped [Fontawesome icon](https://www.fontawesome.com).

 Well done!
 You are becoming a real Hubleto developer.
-Keep going and we'll show you more secrets about initialization phase and creating models.
+Keep going and we'll show you more secrets about initialization phase, creating models and implementing custom UI components.

 #### Add button to the settings manager